enix/kube-image-keeper/README.md

 architectures: [amd64, arm]
 ```

-Kuik will only cache the architectures available for an image, but will not crash if the architecture doesn't exist.
+Kuik will only cache available architectures for an image, but will not crash if the architecture doesn't exist.

+No manual action is required when migrating an amd64-only cluster from v1.3.0 to v1.4.0.

 ## Garbage collection and limitations